 Frequently asked questions

-Can I taste the Dr Pepper in the brownies?
+Can you taste the Dr Pepper in the brownies?

 You taste it as a soft cola-caramel warmth woven through the chocolate, not as soda.
 The reduction blends into the batter and deepens the cocoa rather than reading as a fizzy drink.

-Why do I have to reduce the soda first?
+Why do you have to reduce the soda first?

 Reducing concentrates the flavor and removes the extra liquid.
 If you poured a full half cup of Dr Pepper into the batter, the brownies would turn out wet and cakey instead of dense and fudgy.